Chopped Purslane Salad with Herbs

 1 pint Cherry Tomatoes, quartered or halved

 If you have a salad spinner, give the Purslane a quick spin (or be sure to rinse well), as it can often be dusty due its creeping growth form.
 Then combine all the ingredients.
 Toss with dressing of choice- I like a combo of nettle-infused raw apple cider vinegar, olive oil, lemon juice, and sea salt.
 Enjoy as it's own, or it's also great on a bed of quinoa.
 To bulk it up into a very filling and extremely omega-3 rich meal, add a can of sardines (they're yummier than you might think)!
-Additionally, the large amount of Cilantro gives this recipe another layer of medicinal action- it's a potent digestive aid which supports nutrient absorption and assimilation, is extremely mineral rich, and helps the body remove accumulated heavy metals
+Additionally, the large amount of culinary herbs give this recipe another layer of medicinal action- they’re potent digestive aids, which support nutrient absorption and assimilation, are loaded with antioxidants, and are extremely mineral and vitamin rich.

 Enjoy!